stablekernel/aqueduct/docs/docs/auth/cli.md

   --connect postgres://user:password@dbhost:5432/food_app
 ```

-Scopes are space-delimited and must be enclosed in quotes such that your shell will treat the entire string as one value.
+Scopes are space-delimited and must be enclosed in quotes so that your shell will treat the entire string as one value.

 Scope may be set after a client has already been created with `aqueduct auth set-scope`: